 Since this article is about the best practices for eCommerce, where is the best place to really put this content?
 The next obvious question is "where do people shop for your products?"
 If you sell most of your products on Walmart.com, then figure out if Walmart.com has a solution for AR directly on their website.
 Or maybe in their app?
 If you sell most of your products directly on your website, then that's where this AR functionality should go.

 Until recently, it was only possible to build AR capabilities into an app.
 A very popular furniture website that we work with has shared some interesting statistics with us that we'll keep confidential to protect their identity.
 This brand has spent millions of dollars on their augmented reality features in their own proprietary app (that they have to then manage for both iOS and Android), and they see unbelievable increase in conversion from this AR.
 Average mobile conversion without AR is about 3.5%.
 With AR, it's 11%.
 I'll let you pause for a moment to digest that.
 3.5%-->11% and the only difference is AR.
-Massive difference.
+Massive impact.
 But there's a problem.
 Only 5% of their total traffic uses their app!
 Millions of dollars and incredible technology built, but 95% of their audience is missing out.

 Now, augmented reality on the web is possible.
 Through Seek, it is possible on iOS and Android with true-to-size accuracy.
 Seek is currently the only platform in the world capable of doing this.
 Two very important points here: